 Want to paint floral designs on your painted furniture, without all the hassle of actually painting??
 Check out these super easy furniture transfers that completely transform a piece of furniture!
 Here’s how to apply furniture transfers!

-Get more great furniture makeover ideas here!
+Get more painting techniques for furniture here!

 Most furniture painters shy away from previously painted pieces for fear of the unknown.
 With a little patience and some creativity, you can turn it into a multi-layered, one-of-a-kind gem!